rachel-mclean/dig333-devlog/README.md

 ### Context

+- Week 1 Tom Igoe TEDxTalk response:
+It feels very vulnerable to share things that you’ve made on the internet.
+I’ve felt this way for a multitude of different reasons — including being scared of what others might think, not having confidence in my creations, or even feeling a tinge of selfishness.

+This TED talk was a good reminder that the practice of sharing and borrowing ideas is at the heart of the most vibrant & creative communities.
+I loved Tom Igoe’s repetition of the word “conviviality.”
+It’s a word I don’t hear often, and it’s clear to me now how conviviality & technology go hand in hand.
+Friendliness, liveliness, and openness are all important contributors in creating change & big ideas.

 - Summarize the article(s) in 3-4 sentences.
 Also include...
 - 1 quote from the reading(s)
 - 1 related comment on the reading(s)